Why are collagen supplements sometimes called pro collagen?

 Our 5-star customer reviews number in the thousands

 As you can see, we have left no stone unturned in creating the best possible collagen supplement, and we really have thought of everything.

 Learn more about Kollo

-Now you know what is meant by ‘pro collagen’ and why Kollo is one of the best products on the market for boosting the collagen levels in your body.
-If you would like to learn more about that, please explore our website and look at the scientific research, the customer reviews and the blog that contains a wealth of related information.
+Now you know what we mean by ‘pro collagen’ and why Kollo is one of the best products on the market for boosting the collagen levels in your body.
+If you would like to learn more about that, please explore our website.
+Take a look at the scientific research, the customer reviews and the blog that contains a wealth of related information.
 You should find answers to all the questions you may have about collagen products.